 We work locally today, with very little transfer time between each exciting stop.
 The open, arable area surrounding the large lakes here are perfect for birding, and almost anything can turn up.
 A big bird list is guaranteed, though we will need to be lucky to get good views of all of the skulking species in the lakeside reeds and scrub, such as Penduline Tit, Bearded Reedling and the numerous warblers, which in the past has included Paddyfield Warbler.
 Easier to spot are the large numbers of waterbirds, including Pygmy Cormorant and Ferruginous Duck among their more familiar cousins.
 We should see several species of tern, with Whiskered Tern the most numerous; the juvenile 'marsh' species will prove a nice ID challenge for the experts among us.
 If the weather allows a seawatch, we can expect to see Yelkouan Shearwaters, Black-throated Divers, Red-necked and Black-necked Grebes and the possibility of Skuas.

-Day 7: Cape Kaliakra and the open Steppe
+Day 7: Fri 13 Sep Cape Kaliakra and the Open Steppe

 Today we have a full day excursion to nearby Cape Kaliakra, with its huge cliffs dominating over the Black Sea.
 Here we can observe the Mediterranean subspecies of Shag and a variety of migrating seabirds.
 On the dry open steppe-land we can find Calandra Lark, Stone Curlew, Corncrake, European Bee-eater, Isabelline Wheatear and various species of larks, pipits, shrikes and buntings.
 The shrubs could produce a great diversity of warblers (like Blackcap, Whitethroat, Garden Warbler, Lesser Whitethroat, Chiffchaff and Willow Warbler), Red-breasted Flycatchers, Common Redstart, Whinchats and many more.
 Regular and expected migrating raptors include the Lesser Spotted Eagle, Short-toed and Booted Eagles, Red-footed Falcon, Marsh Harrier, Eurasian Sparrowhawk, Levant Sparrowhawk, Osprey, Hobby and hoardes of Steppe Buzzard.
 Some residents like the Long-legged Buzzard and Eagle Owl will also be around and we shall make special efforts to see these desirable species.